How can I have assurance of my salvation?Question: "How can I have assurance of my salvation?"

 Jesus Himself assures those who believe in Him: “I give them eternal life, and they shall never perish; no one can snatch them out of my hand.
 My Father, who has given them to me, is greater than all; no one can snatch them out of my Father’s hand” (John 10:28–29).
 Eternal life is just that—eternal.
 There is no one, not even yourself, who can take Christ’s God-given gift of salvation away from you.

-We hide God’s Word in our hearts so that we do not sin against Him (Psalm 119:11), and this includes the sin of doubt.
 Take joy in what God’s Word is saying to you: instead of doubting, we can live with confidence!
 We can have the assurance from Christ’s own Word that our salvation will never be in question.
 Our assurance of salvation is based on the perfect and complete salvation God has provided for us through Jesus Christ.